utelecon/utelecon.github.io/en/articles/online-interaction/index.md

  <figure> <img src="images/pic03.png">
 </figure>

-### Basic usage of Discord
+### Basic Usage of Discord

-1. Go to the Discord homepage on your browser, install the app, and create an account.
+1. Go to the [Discord homepage](https://discord.com) on your browser, install the app, and create an account.
 2. Press the + button on the left side of the screen to create a server (a room where you can chat).
 We recommend that you set the server name to the name of your community or organization.
-3.Invite your friends to the server and start chatting.
+3. Invite your friends to the server and start chatting.

 ### What you can do in Discord

-1. Voice Chat: You can create a voice channel and enjoy voice calls with multiple people.
+1. **Voice Chat**: You can create a voice channel and enjoy voice calls with multiple people.
 Noise reduction and easy grouping are available.
-2. Text chat: You can also use the text channel to conduct a text conversation.
+2. **Text chat**: You can also use the text channel to conduct a text conversation.
-3. Screen sharing: During voice chat, you can share your computer screen with your caller by clicking on the TV icon.
+3. **Screen sharing**: During voice chat, you can share your computer screen with your caller by clicking on the TV icon.
-4. Video chatting: You can use video chatting not only between individuals, but also between multiple people by setting up a group DM in advance.
+4. **Video chatting**: You can use video chatting not only between individuals, but also between multiple people by setting up a group DM in advance.
-5. Shortcuts: In order to use these functions, shortcut keys are adopted, for example, "Alt+↑" or "Alt+↓" to move between channels, "Ctrl+Enter" to answer incoming calls, and so on.
+5. **Shortcuts**: In order to use these functions, shortcut keys are adopted, for example, "Alt+↑" or "Alt+↓" to move between channels, "Ctrl+Enter" to answer incoming calls, and so on.
 This allows you to take quick actions when you are taking minutes or doing other tasks, and helps to facilitate meetings.

 ### References